dylandbl/faCAPTCHA/README.md

 [**fey**-**kap**-ch*uh*]

-A functional, configurable, frontend CAPTCHA with features available to create an anti-UX design.
+A functional, configurable, frontend CAPTCHA for React, with features available to create an anti-UX design.
 The name is a portmanteau of 'fake' and 'CAPTCHA', but through development, it became a real and functional CAPTCHA.
 Just be sure to change the [`helpText`](#helptext-default-value). faCAPTCHA was inspired by YouTuber, streamer, and scambaiter [Kitboga](https://www.youtube.com/c/KitbogaShow), who uses fake websites or programs to frustrate and waste the time of scammers.

 <br clear="both" />